METSI – 180 YEARS

 Professor Erkki Laurila was the responsible director of VTT’s Precision Mechanics Workshop until 1972, and engineer Eino Sairio was appointed its manager in 1954.
 The workshop served VTT’s departments, government technical administrations, hospitals and industry, for example in the development and manufacturing of X-ray equipment, ore analyser and space satellite components.

 As a part of the development of VTT’s operating structure, the workshop was privatized in 2000 as Protoshop Oy.
 In 2012, it acquired Metsi Oy’s mechanical engineering business and began rapid growth and internationalization under this name.
-Today, Metsi has factories in Finland, Estonia and Ukraine and it employs about 280 people internationally.
+Today, Metsi has factories in Finland and Estonia and it employs about 280 people internationally.

 Metsi’s current industries.